-Many baby birds that are found do not need rescue.
-Often birds on the ground are in the fledgling stage and learning to fly.
-Always assess whether a rescue is really needed!
+Many baby birds that are found do not need rescuing.
+Often birds on the ground are in the fledgling or branching stage of development and are being fed by their parents who are nearby.
+Always assess whether a rescue is really needed.

 Contact your local wildlife rescue for further advice as soon as possible.
 Young birds get cold and dehydrate very quickly, so act fast.

 Warning: Be careful when attempting to assess the condition of a young owl or crow you have found on the ground.
 If healthy, it's parents may be nearby and if they view you as a threat to their offspring, they may fly down or fly past you to scare you away.
 If you are concerned about the condition of a young bird, but are unable to approach due to protective adult birds, please contact a rescue centre for advice.